-Resources for choosing the right fediverse instance - and I'm not just talking about Mastodon (DRAFT)
+Resources for choosing the right fediverse instance (REVISED DRAFT)

 A daunting choice -- but not irrevocable!